 Unfortunately, some families find out too late that they haven’t considered the additional load on their HVAC unit when doing a home renovation.

-[company_name], often receives calls from central Florida residents after the fact, when homeowners realize they need to address air conditioning solutions for their “too hot” newly completed addition.
+Air Tech of Central Florida, often receives calls from central Florida residents after the fact, when homeowners realize they need to address air conditioning solutions for their “too hot” newly completed addition.